CCL Survey Banner

 Community Experiences: Survey on Odors and Health Impacts near the Chiquita Canyon Landfill Incident

-Since early 2022, the Chiquita Canyon Landfill (CCL) has been experiencing a reaction in an inactive area of the landfill, leading to several issues for community members nearby.
+Since early 2022, the Chiquita Canyon Landfill (CCL) has been experiencing a subsurface reaction in an inactive area of the landfill, leading to several issues for community members nearby.
 These include unpleasant odors being released, which have resulted in thousands of complaints.
-In response, multiple local, state, and federal agencies continue working together with the owners of Chiquita Canyon Landfill and have taken actions to control, monitor, and reduce the landfill gases and unpleasant odors from the reaction area.
+Local, state, and federal agencies continue working with working with the landfill operator to monitor and control the reaction and effectively reduce these odors and their impact on neighboring communities.

-Your responses to the survey are confidential and information from the survey will be shared without identifying any individuals who answered survey questions.
-Your feedback can help Los Angeles County and its State and Federal partners improve monitoring and response efforts, identify patterns, and enhance our understanding of the environmental conditions related to this reaction.
+Your feedback can help Los Angeles County and its state and federal partners improve monitoring and response efforts, identify patterns, and enhance our understanding of the impact of environmental conditions related to this reaction.
 Participation in this survey is completely voluntary.

 headaches